acl-org/aaclnet-website/_posts/2018-07-18-The-Asia-Pacific-Chapter-of-the-Association-for-Computational-Linguistics-(AACL)-was-launched.md

 ---
 layout: post
-title: "The Asia-Pacific Chapter of the Association for Computational Linguistics (AACL) was Launched (Announcement of AACL from ACL president Marti Hearst)"
+title: "The Asia-Pacific Chapter of the Association for Computational Linguistics (AACL) was launched"
 root: ../../
 ---